Helix & Iris

 Seabird | Southbank

-Perched atop of the Hoxton Hotel on the South Bank is Seabird a new seafood restaurant courtesy of the same team behind one of Brooklyn’s finest cocktail and oyster bars, Maison Première.
-A short elevator ride will whisk you up to the 14th floor where, as well as a big, leafy, bohemian-styled restaurant, you’ll find a huge outside terrace with – in true seabird fashion – a cripplingly good view of London.
-Our recommendation would be to work your way through a couple small plates: hand-dived scallops with tomato soffrito, spinach, pine nuts, and raisins; as well as couple of oysters off what is currently London’s longest oyster list.
-Then, before your mains, cocktail or glass of wine in hand, take a trip outside to watch the sunset over London’s iconic skyline, featuring everything from the Houses of Parliament to St Pauls.
+Perched atop the Hoxton Hotel on the Southbank is Seabird, a new seafood restaurant courtesy of the same team behind one of Brooklyn’s finest cocktail and oyster bars, Maison Première.
+A short elevator ride will whisk you up to the 14th floor where, as well as a big, leafy, bohemian-styled restaurant, you’ll find a huge outdoor terrace with a near 270º view of London that ticks off a bucketload of major sights.
+Our recommendation would be to work your way through a couple small plates: hand-dived scallops with tomato soffrito & pine nuts; neck a couple of oysters (the Canadian ones are really unusual; try them), then take a cocktail outside to watch the sunset.

 –